 That’s a pretty standard behaviour for online shoppers, and that’s where you need to improvise.

-To make this shopper interact with your brand, you need to create a unique experience for them.
+To make this shopper interact with your brand, you need to create a unique customer experience for them.

 This is where adding a little fun element to their online journey with your store comes in – gamification.

 Gamification simply means using elements of a game in your conversion optimization strategy.
 This includes encouraging the shopper to play a game on your site before they leave, to win something valuable – say, a special discount!